ELowry/EL-Gallery/README.md

 EL-Gallery should function properly on any browser that supports both CSS3 and javascript.

-If you have any suggestions or questions, please <a href="http://ericlowry.fr/en/contact/ "Contact Eric Lowry (Plugin Author)" targer="_blank">contact me</a> directly, or propose changes on [this project's GitHub page](https://github.com/ELowry/EL-Gallery "EL-Gallery on GitHub").
+If you have any suggestions or questions, please <a href="http://ericlowry.fr/en/contact/ title="Contact Eric Lowry (Plugin Author)" targer="_blank">contact me</a> directly, or propose changes on <a href="https://github.com/ELowry/EL-Gallery" title="EL-Gallery on GitHub" target="_blank">this project's GitHub page</a>.

-This plugin is designed to function on any type of machine, and for it to best function on mobile devices, we reccomend you install the <a href="http://wordpress.org/plugins/wp-mobile-detect/" "Plugin : WP Mobile Detect" targer="_blank">WP Mobile Detect</a> plugin.
+This plugin is designed to function on any type of machine, and for it to best function on mobile devices, we reccomend you install the <a href="http://wordpress.org/plugins/wp-mobile-detect/" title="Plugin : WP Mobile Detect" targer="_blank">WP Mobile Detect</a> plugin.

 EL-Gallery is currently available in both English and French.
-If you wish to help translate it into another language, please <a href="http://ericlowry.fr/en/contact/ "Contact Eric Lowry (Plugin Author)" targer="_blank">contact me</a>.
+If you wish to help translate it into another language, please <a href="http://ericlowry.fr/en/contact/ title="Contact Eric Lowry (Plugin Author)" targer="_blank">contact me</a>.

 ### Configuration
 Once installed, you will find the configuration menu for EL-Gallery in the “Appearance” section of  your wordpress administration page.